wundergraph/wundergraph/docs-website/src/pages/index.md

 ---
 title: Getting started
-pageTitle: WunderGraph - The best Developer Experience to compose & integrate APIs.
+pageTitle: WunderGraph Documentation
-description: The Next Generation API Developer Platform.
-Connect any number of APIs and merge them into a single unified API.
-Built-in Security, Authentication, Authorization and Caching.
+description: Explore our guides and examples to integrate WunderGraph.
 ---

 Learn how to use and configure WunderGraph. {% .lead %}